Alicewithrabbit/Mobile-Video-Restoration/Dump/README.md

 ### Noted

-1. The QP info for skip mode and TU with cbf==0 are not accurate.
+1. The QP info for skip mode and TU with `cbf==0` are not accurate.
 The output value is only repeating the one of last non-skip TU.
-So the QP is only valid when cbr ==1.
+So the QP is only valid when `cbr ==1`.
 2. Please ignore the MV info of the frame boundary which is expanding outside the frame size.
-The mode is showing -1 and MV value is uninitialized.
+The mode is showing `-1` and MV value is uninitialized.